bifurcationkit/BifurcationKit.jl/docs/src/index.md

 and you should see
 ![](chan-ex.png)

-The top left figure is the norm of the solution as function of the parameter `a`.
+The top left figure is the norm of the solution as function of the parameter `a`, it can be changed by passing a different `printsolution` to `continuation`.
 The bottom left figure is the norm of the solution as function of iteration number.
 The bottom right is the solution for the current value of the parameter.

 !!! note "Bif. point detection"
-    Krylov Two Fold points were detected.
+    Two Fold points were detected.
 This can be seen by looking at `br.bifpoint` or by the black 	dots on the continuation plots.

 ## Continuation of Fold points
-We can for example take the first Fold point and create an initial guess to locate it precisely.
+We can also take the first Fold point and create an initial guess to locate it precisely.
 However, this only works when the jacobian is computed precisely:

 ```julia
 function Jac_mat(u, α, β = 0.)